xMOROx/Gaussian-Elimination/README.md

 # Gaussian Elimination
-Gaussian Elimination based on trace theory and implemented in C++
+Concurrency Gaussian Elimination algorithm based on trace theory and implemented in C++.
+It works according to Foata's classes, which are described in the report.
+Implementation is inside [src](https://github.com/xMOROx/Gaussian-Elimination/tree/main/src) directory.

 ## Theory and examples
 [Report](https://github.com/xMOROx/Gaussian-Elimination/blob/main/Gaussian_Elimination.pdf) (written in polish)